-While the usual argument from Sec.~\ref{sec:viaChannel} is clear and uses important properties of quantum channels and Liouvillians, it is a bit unsatisfactory in the sense that one would hope to be able to conclude on the non-positivity \eqref{eq:nonPositive} directly from the Lindblad form \eqref{eq:Lindblad} of the Liouvillian.
+While the usual argument from Sec.~\ref{sec:viaChannel} is clear and uses important properties of quantum channels and Liouvillians, one would hope to also be able to conclude on the non-positivity (Prop.~\ref{prop:nonPositive-finite}) directly from the Lindblad form \eqref{eq:Lindblad} of the Liouvillian, only using algebraic properties.
 We will see in the following that this is indeed possible.

-We start by proving two useful properties of Liouvillians.
-The first is one of the Kossakowski conditions \cite{Kossakowski1973-21,Rivas2012}. \begin{lemma} Let $\{|i\ket\}$ be an orthonormal basis for the Hilbert space.
-Matrix elements of the Liouvillian \eqref{eq:Lindblad} obey,
+We start by proving two useful properties of Liouvillians, which also apply for infinite $\dim\H$ and will be reused in Sec.~\ref{sec:viaL-finite}.
+The first is one of the Kossakowski conditions \cite{Kossakowski1972-3,Rivas2012}. \begin{lemma} Let $\{|i\ket\}$ be an orthonormal basis for a system with a separable Hilbert space.
+Transition rates between distinct orthogonal states are non-negative, i.e., matrix elements of the Liouvillian \eqref{eq:Lindblad} obey,

 \end{lemma} \begin{proof} The Lindblad form \eqref{eq:Lindblad} of the Liouvillian implies